StoneShark/CSPSolver/README.md

 - OneOfCList - require exactly one of the constraints be met
 - OrCList - require at least one of the constraints be met

+A unique solution constraint can be included in a problem definition which can be used to reject duplicate solutions (UniqueSolutionsIF).
+One use is when a problem statement requires several variables to represent the same kind of thing.
+Assignments that are permutations of each other can be rejected, see UniqueSets.

+## Extra Data ##

+A scratch pad (called extra_data) maybe employed.
+This is only useful when additional constraint classes are defined which use it (none of the built in constraints use extra_data).
+Whenever a solver (that has the extra_data feature integrated) assigns a variable, the extra_data class is told about it.
+The extra_data may be used in both preprocessor and forward_check routines in the derived constraints.
+BattleBoats shows a successful example of using the extra_data feature.

 ## Solvers ##

 Three solvers are provided:

 - Backtracking
 - NonRecBacktracking
+- BareNRBack
 - MinConflictsSolver

+See the solver's comment for supported features.
 Using the experimenter with "--solver all" with show a nominal comparison of the time required for each solver.
 More detailed timing can be selected with the "--timer" option and it's values.

 ## Variable Chooser ##